Tiendil/feeds.fun/README.md

 - what with github buttons
 - opensource to the main page
 - github repo link to the main page
-- check hiding already read news when open their body
 - news: right column does not placed at the right border of the window
 - on rule creationg we should reload scores, but not change sorting?
 In any case, something should visually change
 - Update readme, to have it in sync with the site